bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 ### Adding properties

-The effect is already satisfactory, we now want to improve the user experience by creating properties for the uniform variables that we already have in the effect file: `gamma_shift`, `amplitude`, `scale` and `number_of_color_levels`.
+The effect is already satisfactory, we now want to improve the user experience by creating properties for the uniform variables that we already have in the effect file:`gamma`,  `gamma_shift`, `amplitude`, `scale` and `number_of_color_levels`.

 By convention, we will name all instances of the variables or properties with the sames names as in the effect file, i.e. for the effect parameters, the data settings and the variables of the `data` structure.